 Has all of my work been successful?
 No – but much of it has.

-I do believe that I have had an outstanding knack for analyzing business processes, marketing mediums, and determining how technology can bridge the gap.
+I’m confident in analyzing business processes, marketing mediums, and determining how technology can bridge the gap.
 I don’t lie to clients and tell them they must be a part of social media if they wish to survive.
 I do share with them many of the successes, though!
-It’s a medium I personally believe in and hope to see mass adoption of – not because it can be manipulated by bad businesses – but because it can be leveraged by great businesses.
+It’s a medium I believe in and hope to see mass adoption of – not because bad businesses can manipulate it – but because great businesses can leverage it.

 And that, my friends, is my expert opinion.

-PS: I’m sure if you go back far enough in my blog or comments on other blogs that I’ve torn into a few folks who self-proclaimed their expertise.
+PS: If you go back far enough in my blog or comments on other blogs I’ve torn into a few folks who self-proclaimed their expertise.
 Now it’s your turn.